starsimhub/styleguide/6_zen.md

 Good code doesn't mean good research, but bad code can mean bad research.

-If you write code, that makes you a developer, whether you like it or not.
+If you write code, that makes you an engineer, whether you like it or not.

 ## Credo for Software